fourstix/MSGEQ7MusicDisplay/README.md

 * **/src/MSGEQ7_MatrixBasic/**
   * MSGEQ7_MatrixBasic.ino -- Basic program showing a linear display of the MSGEQ7 Graphic Equalizer on the 8x8 BiColor LED Matrix.
 * **/src/MSGEQ7_FindQ/**
-  * MSGEQ7_FindQ.ino -- Program to determine and print the quiescient points of the MSGEQ7 Graphic Equalizer's output.
+  * MSGEQ7_FindQ.ino -- Program to determine and print the quiescent points of the MSGEQ7 Graphic Equalizer's output.
 * **/src/MSGEQ7_VU/**
   * MSGEQ7_VU.ino -- Program showing a logarithmic or decibel display of the MSGEQ7 Graphic Equalizer on the 8x8 BiColor LED Matrix to create a Volume Unit or VU display